Two different forms of water isolated

 The work appears in Nature Communications.

-In basic terms, water molecules consist of a single oxygen atom bonded to a pair of hydrogen atoms.
+In basic terms, water molecules consist of a single oxygen atom bonded to a pair of hydrogen atoms (H₂O).

 However, they can be further subdivided based on a property of the nuclei at the hearts of the hydrogen atoms - their "spin".